 Marketing has become increasingly sophisticated and necessary for all types of business over the past few years as technology and customer expectations have evolved.
 Potential customers expect you to have a presence.
 Construction companies and contractors without a digital footprint can lose out to their heavily-marketed competitors, which is why strong digital marketing for construction companies is so important.
-Here is contractor marketing simplified, to help you understand what contractors need to thrive in this digital arena.
+In this guide we’ll simplify online marketing for contractors, and help you understand what contractors need to thrive in this digital arena.

 PPC For General Contractors